ulrichlosener/BayesianSSD/README.md

 $$H_1: \beta_2>0$$

+The purpose of this project is to create a function which determines the sample size necessary to accept the true hypothesis with a user-specified certainty.

 ## Description of files

 - The file "Simulation.RMD" contains code for plotting results of the simulation study.
 This requires prior execution of the two other main functions "fct_data_generation_vec" and "fct_BayesianSSD".